coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 ## Materialized views in Amazon Redshift

-Materialized views in Redshift require the same steps as [data lake views in Amazon Redshift](#data-lake-views-in-amazon-redshift).
+Materialized views of data lake data in Amazon Redshift **require the same steps as [data lake views in Amazon Redshift](#data-lake-views-in-amazon-redshift)**, as well as the steps to create an external schema and grant permissions below.

 ### Create an external schema

 If you want to create materialized views in Amazon Redshift that use data lake data, follow these steps to create an external schema. **You must create an external schema for each data lake database you want to access.**

-{: .warning}
+{: .important}
 Ensure you have successfully run a workflow to create each database before running these commands, or that you have manually created the databases.
 The Data Catalog database must exist for the commands to work.

 1. Create an external schema based on the InsuranceLake database in the Data Catalog.
 This query creates an external schema `datalake_syntheticgeneraldata_consume`.
 The name following the `DATABASE` identifier must match the name of the Data Catalog database created by InsuranceLake.